eschoi-ml2/eschoi-ml.github.io/project/chestxray/keychallenges.md

    - Cloud TPU is accessible from Google colab and Kaggle
    - The two major deep learning frameworks, TensorFlow and Pytorch, are supported by Cloud TPU

-- Training time per epoch
+- Training time per epoch in this study

   GPU | TPU
   :-----: | :-----: